sevragorgia/CBAS_Symbionts/README.md

 ### blast_fasta_against_genomes.sh

-This script can be used to blast all proteins in a genome of interest agains a blast db containing all the proteins in another genome.
+This script can be used to blast the set of proteins in a genome of interest against a blast db containing proteins present in another genome.
+If you have multiple folders with genomes, each with a blast db, you can use the script to blast the set of proteins agains all genomes.

+Assuming your CWD is the folder where you genomes are stored:

+Usage:

+    bash ~/Repos/CBAS_Symbionts/Scripts/blast_fasta_against_genomes.sh Path_to_tarball_with_protein_fasta_files Path_to_genomes_root max_number_of_sequences evalue
+    bash ~/Repos/CBAS_Symbionts/Scripts/blast_fasta_against_genomes.sh ~/Repos/CBAS_Symbionts/Sspongiarum/CBAS_Sspongiarum_proteins.tar.gz .
+1 1e-3

+this will:

+- unzip the tarball in the genome root (.)
+- blast each protein fasta file against all the genomes in the genome root and save an output file with the same name of the protein fasta file.
+These output files will be saved inside each of the genome folders.